wp-plugins/wp-related-items/trunk/readme.txt

 ﻿=== WP Related Items (WRI) ===
 Contributors: WebshopLogic
 Donate link: http://webshoplogic.com/donation-wp-related-items-lite/
-Tags: related, related items, related posts, relationship, cross relationship, similar, webshop, e-commerce, custom posttype, yarpp, yet another related posts plugin, woocommerce, thumbnails, automatic relationship, manual relationship
+Tags: related, related items, related posts, relationship, cross relationship, up-sell, cross-sell, similar, webshop, e-commerce, custom posttype, yarpp, yet another related posts plugin, woocommerce, thumbnails, automatic relationship, manual relationship
 Requires at least: 3.7.1
 Tested up to: 3.7.1
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 WP Related Items plugin makes visible every kind of hidden connections of your site for your business.

 == Description ==

 Would you like to offer some related products to your blog posts?
+Do you need offer up-sell or cross-sell products?
 Do you have an event calendar plugin, and want to suggest some programs connected to an article?
 Do you have a custom movie catalog plugin and want to associate some articles to your movies?

 Using cross relationship management functions, WRI makes it possible to associate a post, page, or other custom post type to other posts, pages or custom post types, ensures widely configurable relatedness settings, sophisticated cross-relation adjustments.
 WRI uses the most popular YARPP relationship handling plugin in the background, extending its functionality, retaining its advantages.